Burial and Cremation

 Aspect Traditional Burial Natural Burial Cremation

-Official cemetery or traditional burial ground Designated natural burial cemetery No location restrictions for ashes
+Location Official cemetery, Urupa or traditional burial ground Designated natural burial area within a cemetery No location restrictions for ashes

 Casket Usually, traditional timber or custom-made Biodegradable only (e.g. untreated wood, woollen or shroud) Varies